 What we do:

-- Collaborate with stakeholding communities and faculty partners
+- Collaborate with faculty, staff, students, and communities

 Who we are:

-The Bridge is a language learning application that creates vocabulary lists for Classics students learning Latin and Ancient Greek.
-It also has tools for “lemmatizing” classical texts, in which a list of head words and definitions can be generated from a text file.
+The Bridge, a language learning application conceived by Haverford Classics professor Bret Mulligan and built by Haverford student developers, helps students in Classics learning Latin and Ancient Greek create vocabulary lists based on past and future readings.
+It also has tools for “lemmatizing” texts, in which a list of head words and definitions can be generated from a text file.

-A collaboration between Haverford Visiting Assistant Professor of English Sarah Watson and S.C.
+A collaboration between Haverford English professor Sarah Watson and S.C.
 Kaplan of Rice University, this project collects, organizes, and presents data related to late-medieval laywomen and their books.
-Through an interactive map of Europe, users are able to visualize networks of manuscripts, texts, and readers and explore the libraries and peregrinations of woman book owners.
+Through an interactive map of Europe, users can visualize networks of manuscripts, texts, and readers and explore the libraries and peregrinations of woman book owners.

 With generous support from the Scattergood Foundation, the Quakers and Mental Health project explores connections between the history of mental health care and Quakerism in nineteenth century America through the collection of the Friends Hospital, an early mental health facility in the Philadelphia area.
-The web site features scholarship, digitized collection materials, and data visualizations exploring life, care, and governance at the asylum.
+The site features student-authored scholarship, digital collections materials, and data visualizations exploring life, care, and governance at the asylum.

 This project explores a collection of letters written by two prominent Philadelphia-area Quaker families.
-Using data visualizations and digital scholarship techniques, the project tells explores stories of the families, Quakerism, and Philadelphia in the nineteenth century.
+Using data visualizations, interactive maps, language analysis, and digital storytelling techniques, Haverford students explore the stories of the families, Quakerism, and Philadelphia in the nineteenth century.

-Students in two of Visiting Assistant Professor of Anthropology Jake Culberton’s classes created a physical and web exhibit in the spring of 2019 exploring issues related to urban ecology and representations of indigeneity in the construction projects of the 2011 Rugby World Cup in Auckland, New Zealand.
-Informed by Actor-Network Theory, the classes wrote digital essays and created a research dashboard that represents the major actors of the controversies surrounding the building project in time and space.
+Students in two courses taught by Anthropology professor Jake Culberton created physical and digital exhibits exploring issues related to urban ecology and representations of indigeneity in the construction projects of the 2011 Rugby World Cup in Auckland, New Zealand.
+Informed by Actor-Network Theory, the students wrote digital essays and created a research dashboard that visualizes major actors in the controversies surrounding the building projects in time and space.